-Westerdals Department of Film and Media
+Department of Performing Arts, Film and Media

 We prepare our students for a creative career in film, TV, and Computer Arts – supported by research and close collaboration with the industry.